 My garage was getting a little out of control.
-Bulky tools from home improvements projects, boxes and boxes of holiday decorations, gardening tools, piles of landscaping bags – nothing seemed to have a place.
+Bulky tools from home improvements projects, boxes upon boxes of holiday decorations, gardening tools, piles of landscaping bags – nothing seemed to have a place.

 It was hard to get work done efficiently – not to mention, find something when I was looking for it.